 What I Wish I Had Registered For

 - Big, wooden cutting/carving boards.
 Nothing is as awkward as pulling the turkey out on Thanksgiving in front of your whole family only to realize that you do not own a cutting board big enough to carve the darn thing.
+Check out this one in the link below.

 - Four sets of nice sheets.
 You’ll need a set for your room and the guest room, plus an extra one for each during laundry day.
 Somehow I completely forgot about registering for sheets, and my guest room *still* has really scratchy sheets that I bought from the Fred Meyer Red Tag store for $17.